-As I note in the next section, I have no objections to several students researching the same historical case.
+I have no objections to several students researching the same historical case.
 In that event, the presentations will take the form of a panel.
-This would require some coordination on the summary of the history leading up to the war, as I would like to minimize overlap.
-However, there is no need to coordinate on presentations of causal interpretations.
+This would require some coordination on presenting the history leading up to the war, as I would like to minimize overlap.
+However, there is no need to coordinate on your causal interpretations.
 Your interpretation is your own.
-That is, students doing the same case should divide up the history, and then each will present their own argument as to the primary and secondary causes of the war.
-Questions following the presentations might be directed toward the panel as a whole or toward a particular student's interpretation, but all presenters would be welcome to respond.
+I would expect some differences, which would stimulate debate.
 It is worth noting that the more focused and coherent your presentation on the causes of your war, the more useful feedback you will get.
 This provides an additional incentive to do as much research on your case as possible before your presentation.
 Know your case.
-Time constraints prevent me from reading drafts of your papers, but I would be happy to look at an outline and discuss it with you.